 The stainless steel construction makes this camping coffee pot a gift for the ages.
 It’s available in multiple sizes.
-The durability is outstanding, and with a hanger bail, you can hang the pot over a campfire or place it on a grill.
-So cool.
-For the camper who gets up first to start the morning campfire, the Cabela’s Campfire Coffee Pot is a great choice.
-Meanwhile, the Cabela’s Campfire Coffee Pot is percolator-based, so you’re bound to get a few tiny coffee grinds in the bottom of your pot and cup, but that’s part of camp coffee charm.
+The durability is outstanding.
+The Bass Pro Shops Stainless Steel Coffee Pot is percolator-based, so you’re bound to get a few tiny coffee grinds in the bottom of your pot and cup, but that’s part of camp coffee charm.
 However, if you want to brew coffee just like you do at home with a drip system, check out the Coleman Stovetop Coffee Pot — it fits over your camp stove burner and uses paper filters like a standard drip coffee maker.
-We have to admit, it’s pretty cool, too.